-Tech Officer Tyler Beck remains on paid leave as the Georgia Bureau of Investigation (GBI) investigates his decision to shoot Schultz.
-Fulton County District Attorney Paul Howard will decide whether criminal charges are warranted, based on the GBI’s findings.
-Beck, a rookie officer, had not completed any crisis intervention training specifically designed to help police handle individuals that are in the middle of a mental health-related episode.
+Tech Officer Tyler Beck remains on paid leave as the Georgia Bureau of Investigation investigates his decision to shoot Schultz.
+Fulton County District Attorney Paul Howard will decide whether criminal charges are warranted, based on the Bureau of Investigation’s findings.
+Beck, a rookie officer, had not completed any crisis intervention training specifically designed to help police handle individuals who are in the middle of a mental health-related episode.

 A lawyer for the Schultz family, L. Chris Stewart, told Truthout that he met with university officials and attorneys to attempt to resolve the case out of court.
 Stewart said Tech officials declined to honor the family’s requests, which included an engineering scholarship for lesbian, gay, bisexual, transgender, queer, intersex and asexual students in Schultz’s name; a plaque honoring Schultz at the counseling center; and mandatory crisis intervention training and Tasers for all Tech officers.